-void XtSetValues(w, args, num\args)

-Widget w; ArgList args; Cardinal num args;

-args Specifies an array of name and value pairs that contain the arguments to be modified and their new values.
+void XtSetValues(w, args, num_args) Widget w; ArgList args; Cardinal num_args; w Specifies the widget. args Specifies an array of name and value pairs that contain the arguments to be modified and their new values.

-num\args Specifies the number of arguments in the argument list.
+num_args Specifies the number of arguments in the argument list.